 Public Health provides heat safety tips

-Kern County Public Health urges residents to protect themselves from the heat as triple digit temperatures are expected for the first time this year on Wednesday afternoon.
+Kern County Public Health urges residents to protect themselves from the heat as triple digit temperatures are expected for the first time this year.
+Widespread triple digit heat was expected in the San Joaquin Valley and Coastal Range Friday, June 30 through at least Monday, July 3.

 Tips to stay safe during heat risk: